LukeShortCloud/rootpages/src/ansible.rst

 -  timeout = How long to wait (in seconds) before continuing on.

-Source:

-1. "Utilities Modules."
+[54]

 When
 ^^^^

 The "when" function can be used to specify that a sub-task should only run if the condition returns turn.
 This is similar to an "if" statement in programming languages.
 It is usually the last line to a sub-task.
-[1]
+[15]

 "When" Example: